theintern/intern/docs/architecture.md

 ## Reporters

-Reporters are how Intern displays or outputs test results and coverage information.
+Reporters are used by Intern to display or output test results and coverage information.
 Since Intern is an event emitter, anything that registers for Intern events can be a “reporter”.

 Intern includes a Reporter base class that provides several convenience features, such as the ability to mark event handler methods with a decorator (assuming you’re using TypeScript) in a type-safe manner.